Oxford police searching for armed robbery suspect - The Oxford Eagle

 A perimeter was set up and three of the four suspects were apprehended without further incident, according to OPD.
 The fourth suspect, identified by OPD as Dallas Smith, 19 of Jackson, eluded apprehension.
 There is an active arrest warrant out for Smith on the charge of armed robbery.

-Anyone with information on Smith’s whereabouts are asked to contact OPD at 662-232-2400 and ask for Detective Mike Burks or they can contact the Lafayette County Crime Stoppers at 662-234-8477 and leave an anonymous tip.
+Anyone with information on Smith’s whereabouts is asked to contact OPD at 662-232-2400 and ask for Detective Mike Burks, or they can contact the Lafayette County Crime Stoppers at 662-234-8477 and leave an anonymous tip.

-Due to the investigation still ongoing, OPD will not release the names of the other three individuals until they are arraigned by a Lafayette County Justice Court judge.
+Because the investigation is still ongoing, OPD will not release the names of the other three individuals until they are arraigned by a Lafayette County Justice Court judge.

 COVID-19 cases leveling off in Lafayette County